ciDSproj/scraping_indeed/README.md

 ## Data Cleaning
 After scraping the data, I needed to clean it up so it can be used for analysis.
 I made the following changes and created new variables:
 -	Remove duplicates
+-	Group the jobs by Company
--	Group the jobs by Company and by Location
+-	Group the jobs by Location
 -	Calculate the average minim and maxim salary:
      -	drop the rows with missing values for salary and reset index
      -	check the formatting of the salary column